Food Hygiene Legislation

 Regulation (EC) No 852/2004

 This regulation requires food business operators to put in place, implement and maintain a permanent procedure based on Hazard Analysis and Critical Control Point (HACCP) principles.
-A guidance document for the hygiene of foodstuffs and for the implementation of procedures based on the HACCP principles can be downloaded from the right hand side of this page.
+A guidance document for the hygiene of foodstuffs and for the implementation of procedures based on the HACCP principles is available in the download section.

 Regulation (EC) No 853/2004

 This regulation concentrates on food businesses handling food of animal origin at all stages of the food chain.
-A guidance document for the implementation of certain provisions of Regulation (EC) No 853/2004 on the hygiene of foods of animal origin can be downloaded from the right hand side of this page.
+A guidance document for the implementation of certain provisions of Regulation (EC) No 853/2004 on the hygiene of foods of animal origin is available in the download section.

 Regulation (EC) No 178/2002

-This regulation relates to general food safety and can be downloaded from the right hand side of this page.
+This regulation relates to general food safety is available in the download section.

 The Food Safety Act 1990

 This act provides the basis for much domestic food law and applies to the whole of Great Britain.
-A Food Safety Act 1990 guidance document for food businesses can be downloaded from the right hand side of this page.
+A Food Safety Act 1990 guidance document for food businesses is available in the download section.

-Business Link offer practical advice for the food industry which can be obtained from the Offsite Link, displayed on the right of this page.
+Business Link offer practical advice for the food industry which can be obtained from the Offsite Link section.